georgesnow/MacPassRevealer/README.md

 -Lock all databases

--Control and Right click now show menu
+-Control/Click or Right click will show menu

 -Hotkeys